 Pro tip: We change these 6 criteria based on your specific goals.

 Pro tip: Energy levels at the end of the day might be low.
-Here we usually use energizers or take everyone outside for a walk.
+This is the point where we usually use energizers or take everyone outside for a walk.

 At this stage, we tell the participants what they should focus on in their pitches and how much time they have.
 Then we give them some pitching tips.

 Pro tip: It’s essential to be strict in your time-keeping.
 Make sure you end each pitch with applause.
 People are getting out of there comfort zones and it’s important to acknowledge that.

-At Board of Innovation we have 2 key rules for each session: always end on a high and always end on time!
-We make sure that pitching ends 15 min before the published end-time so that we have time to ask for feedback (to get better every time) and to do a recap of the day.
+At Board of Innovation we have 2 key rules for each session: always end on a high and always end on time.
+We make sure that pitching ends 15 min before the published end-time so that we have time to ask for feedback (so we can get better for the next time) and to do a recap of the day.

 Let's get in touch!